-69. K. is an Igbo man from Eastern Nigeria.
-His Master Calendar hearing is scheduled for July 15 2025.
+59. K. is an Igbo man from Eastern Nigeria.
+His Master Calendar hearing is scheduled for July 15, 2025.
 He speaks English and lives in Chicago.
 (23-0161085)

 K. was a member of an opposition political party in Nigeria.
 He attended protests and was very active on social media, speaking out against the government and police brutality.
 In 2021, police came to K.'s home, looking for him.
 When they did not find him there, they went to his brother's home and demanded to know where K. was.
 When K.'s brother failed to disclose his whereabouts, the police beat him badly.
 Fearing that the police would harm or kill him if they found him, K. fled Nigeria.
 He went to Brazil and obtained asylum there before coming to the United States.
 For this reason, K. may only be eligible for withholding of removal or relief under the Convention Against Torture.
-NIJC will timely file K.'s asylum application.
+NIJC timely filed K.'s asylum application.
 All supporting materials will be due 15 days prior to his merits hearing, which has not yet been scheduled.

-70. P. is a man from Venezuela.
-His wife Q. and daughter R. are derivatives on his application and are also independently eligible for asylum.
+60. P. is a man from Venezuela.
+His wife, Q., and daughter, R., are derivatives on his application and are also independently eligible for asylum.
+They are scheduled for a Master Calendar hearing before the Chicago Immigration Court on April 17, 2024.
 P. and his family speak Spanish and live in a northwestern suburb of Chicago, Illinois.
-(22-015558) (22-0155580) (22-0158920)
+(22-0155558) (22-0155580) (22-0158920)

 P., Q., and P.'s brother worked for the opposition party in Venezuela.
 In 2020, the Venezuelan government special action forces murdered P.'s brother for his political activity.
 Police searched, threatened, and interrogated P. several times because of his work to mobilize voters.
 Venezuelan police and government agents entered their home and stole valuables on three occasions.
 P., Q. and R. fled Venezuela and arrived in the U.S. in June 2022.
 NIJC timely filed their I-589s in March 2023.
+Their next Master Calendar hearing is April 17, 2024.
 All affidavits and supporting materials for their case will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-71. R. is a man from Togo.
+61. R. is a man from Togo.
 His next Master Calendar hearing is on September 7, 2023.
 He speaks French and lives in Chicago.
 (22-0155322)